Radiomics: Analysis

+After the most relevant features are selected, the data must be analyzed to find meaningful patterns and relationships.
+In modern medical analysis, AI, machine learning, and deep learning are often used to analyze imaging and non-imaging patient data for tasks such as disease detection, lesion characterization and treatment planning.
+This information can then be further used in forming CAD (computer aided diagnosis) systems.
+In radiomics, low order image features such as shape, intensity, texture, and then use traditional machine learning methods such as support vector machines, random forests, logistic regression, PCA, and clustering to make predictions, or deep learning methods such as convolutional neural networks that learn features automatically from the data in convolutional layers and then make predictions or regression on the fully connected layer.

+Before the actual analysis, different data types such as imaging radiomics, molecular biomarkers, and genetic information can be integrated to enhance model’s performance.
+This multiomics integration allows AI models to make decisions based on multi-dimensional data, which can improve cancer subtyping, risk prediction, treatment selection, and clinical decision support.
+The integrated data can then be analyzed using supervised learning, where uses an outcome variable to be able to create prediction models, or unsupervised learning to summarize the information we have and can be represented graphically.

 Databases

 Creation

 Several steps are necessary to create an integrated radiomics database.
 The imaging data needs to be exported from the clinics.
-This is already a very challenging step because the patient information is very sensitive and governed by Privacy laws, such as HIPAA.
+This is a challenging step because the patient information is strictly governed by Privacy laws, such as HIPAA.
 At the same time the exported data must not lose any of its integrity when compressed so that the database only incorporates data of the same quality.
 The integration of clinical and molecular data is important as well and a large image storage location is needed.

 Use

 The goal of radiomics is to be able to use this database for new patients.
 This means that we need algorithms that run new input data through the database which return a result with information about what the course of the patients' disease might look like.
 For example, how fast the tumor will grow or how good the chances are that the patient survives for a certain time, whether distant metastases are possible and where.
 This determines how the further treatment (like surgery, chemotherapy, radiotherapy or targeted drugs etc.) and the best solution which maximizes survival or improvement is selected.
 The algorithm has to recognize correlations between the images and the features, so that it is possible to extrapolate from the data base material to the input data.